MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ## Set up your custom Azure REST API request:

-To invoke a custom Azure REST API request with Azure CLI, you use the [`az rest`](/cli/azure/reference-index?view=azure-cli-latest#az-rest&preserve-view=true) command, followed by the `--url` parameter.
-The `--url` parameter defines the URL of the requested resource, and is the only required parameter, while the others listed are all optional.
+To invoke a custom Azure REST API request with Azure CLI, use the [`az rest`](/cli/azure/reference-index?#az-rest) command, followed by the `--url` parameter.
+The `--url` parameter defines the URL of the requested resource, and is the only required parameter.

 > [!NOTE]
-> - This command automatically authenticates using the logged-in credential: If Authorization header is not set, it attaches header `Authorization: Bearer <token>`, where `<token>` is retrieved from Azure Active Directory (AAD).
-The target resource of the token will be derived from the `--url` parameter when the `--url` parameter starts with an endpoint from the `az cloud show --query endpoints`.
-You may also use the `--resource` parameter for a custom resource.
+> - The `az rest` command automatically authenticates using the logged-in credential.
+If Authorization header is not set, it attaches header `Authorization: Bearer <token>`, where `<token>` is retrieved from [Microsoft Entra ID](/entra/identity/).
+The target resource of the token will be derived from the `--url` parameter when the `--url` parameter starts with an endpoint from the output of the `az cloud show --query endpoints` command.
+Use the `--resource` parameter for a custom resource.
-> - If Content-Type header is not set and `--body` is a valid JSON string, Content-Type header will default to application/json.
+> - If Content-Type header is not set and `--body` is a valid JSON string, Content-Type header will default to "application/json".

 ```azurecli-interactive